korlibs/korge-hello-world/README.md

 You can also use `./gradlew -t jsWeb` to continuously building the JS sources and running `hs build/web` in another terminal.
 Here you can find a `testJs.sh` script doing exactly this for convenience.

+You can run your tests using Node.JS by calling `jsTest` or in a headless chrome with `jsTestChrome`.

 ## Compiling for Native Desktop (Windows, Linux and macOS)